Relevant for: GUI tests and components

 In the Object Repository Manager, select Tools > Update from Local Repository and select the object repositories to merge.

 Select Object > Navigate and Learn.
 The Navigate and Learn toolbar opens.

 For a user interface description, see Navigate and Learn Toolbar.

-Note: You cannot learn Insight test objects using this option.
+Note: You cannot learn Insight or Text test objects using this option.